 The Student will receive the decision of the Disciplinary Board by registered letter with a delivery receipt between 2 and 15 days after the meeting.
 Decisions of the Disciplinary Board cannot be appealed.

 Any disciplinary decision issued by the Board will also be sent to any official bodies (e.g. Job Centre or other funding body) providing partial or full payment for the training, and to the employer if the training forms part of a company training plan.

 Proceedings may be brought against any Student found to have breached any of the obligations of these InternalRules, or to be the perpetrator of or party to fraud or attempted fraud when delivering a presentation.

 No penalty may be imposed on a Student unless the latter has first been informed of any complaints made against him/her.

-Any Student summoned to appear before the Disciplinary Board has the right to be accompanied by a student representative who is following the same training course.
+Any Student summoned to appear before the Disciplinary Board has the right to be accompanied by a student representative who is following the same path.
 Meeting notifications must include a reference to the above, as well as the date, time and location of the meeting.

 Should the Student or his/her representative fail to attend the meeting with the Disciplinary Board, the meeting will go ahead regardless, except in the case of extenuating circumstances (accident, illness, death of an immediate relative) with proof to be provided by way of an official document (proof of hospitalization, sick leave, obituary notice).

-Should the Head of Learning or his/her representative plan to impose a penalty which has an (immediate or otherwise)impact on the Student’s attendance on a training course, he/she may call a meeting of the Disciplinary Board.
+Should the Head of Learning or his/her representative plan to impose a penalty which has an (immediate or otherwise) impact on the Student’s attendance on a path, he/she may call a meeting of the Disciplinary Board.